 Let’s take a closer look at how users profile can be applied to define promotion channels with real examples:

-• A productivity app for working professionals (like Asana or Trello).
+- A productivity app for working professionals (like Asana or Trello).

 Customer profile: Professionals aged 25-40, typically working in corporate environments or as freelancers.
 They are tech-savvy, own smartphones and laptops, and are likely to discover new tools via online tech blogs, LinkedIn, or through recommendations during professional networking.

 Discovery channels: The app can be marketed through LinkedIn ads, featured articles on productivity and tech websites, email campaigns, and professional networking events.
-An SEO strategy focusing on keywords like "task management for teams" or "productivity app for professionals" can capture organic traffic from search engines.
+An SEO strategy focusing on keywords like “task management for teams” or “productivity app for professionals” can capture organic traffic from search engines. - A fitness tracking app for health enthusiasts (like MyFitnessPal or Strava).

 Customer profile: Adults aged 18-45, health-conscious, enjoy both working out and technology.
 They appreciate detailed analytics on their performance and dietary intake.
 They might learn about new apps through health and fitness blogs, YouTube influencer reviews, or social media groups dedicated to fitness.

-Discovery channels: Marketing efforts might focus on influencer partnerships with fitness YouTubers or Instagram personalities, targeted Facebook groups, and search ads using keywords such as "fitness tracker app" or "calorie counter."
+Discovery channels: Marketing efforts might focus on influencer partnerships with fitness YouTubers or Instagram personalities, targeted Facebook groups, and search ads using keywords such as “fitness tracker app” or “calorie counter.” - A language learning app for students and travelers (like Duolingo).

 Customer profile: This includes a wide age range but focuses on individuals, likely students and globe-trotters, who are interested in learning new languages.
 They are probably active on social media or student forums and may be keen on experiences that offer gamification and community interaction.